 We agreed together that we didn’t want doom and gloom.
 We didn’t want Alzheimer’s Research UK to join the long list of organisations lecturing people about how to live their lives.
 We didn’t want to just give people another burden.
 We wanted to develop a campaign that was fresh, positive and friendly.
 A gentle conversation starter designed to draw people in.

 Think Brain Health was born.
 It celebrates all the incredible things our brains do for us.
 From storing precious memories to controlling our emotions, movement and speech.
 And while it raises the threat of dementia taking all that away, it focuses on empowering people to believe they can take steps to reduce their risk.

-The campaign launched in January 2021, mainly powered by social media advertising.
-The early response has been hugely encouraging, with the campaign responsible for over half of the charity’s web traffic in the first 3 weeks — the vast majority of whom had never visited the site before.
+The results of Phase 1 were hugely encouraging, with the campaign responsible for over half of the charity’s web traffic in the first 3 weeks — the vast majority of whom had never visited the site before.